 Emma Dean

-Emma is a former professional athlete who competed for Australia in track cycling.
+Emma, one of te well known chefs in Australia, is a former professional athlete who competed for Australia in track cycling.
 She has always believed that her competitive nature helped her succeed in the MasterChef Australia kitchen and realise her aspirations of being the best chef in Australia.
 Emma spent her early years surrounded by hens, sheep, cows, and horses because she was raised on a hobby farm.
 Her mother used to milk the cow every day, and her parents raised a lot of their fruits and veggies.

 Emma Dean was named the series 5 champions of MasterChef Australia on September 1st, 2013.
 Attica chef Ben Shewry’s complex Plight of the Bees was the challenging dessert pressure test that pitted Dean against Lynton Tapp in the final round.